 The economic situation in Zimbabwe is increasingly fragile.
 A second year of drought has adversely affected harvests.
 See Economic situation.

 The Zimbabwean dollar is no longer valid currency.
 In November 2016 the government announced new ‘bond notes’ will be circulated which will have a US dollar face value.
 Almost all transactions are conducted in US dollars.
 Zimbabwe is currently experiencing a shortage of cash.
 It’s not currently possible to make cash withdrawals using an international bank card.
 See Money.

-There have been a number of civil disturbances and demonstrations in Harare, the surrounding suburbs and roads into Harare during 4 July 2016, which the authorities have used force to suppress.
-Further demonstrations are likely in the next few days, and may affect Bulawayo and major urban centres as well as Harare.
+There have been a number of civil disturbances and demonstrations in Harare, the surrounding suburbs and roads into Harare in recent months, which the authorities have used force to suppress.
 You should avoid all demonstrations and rallies.

 There is a low threat from terrorism.
 See Terrorism.